santiruffino/RaceTrack/README.md

 # Race Tracker Application

-A modern web application for tracking and managing running races.
-Built with React, TypeScript, and Tailwind CSS, this application helps runners keep track of their races, monitor their progress, and stay motivated with fun statistics and countdowns.
+A modern web application for tracking and managing running and cycling races.
+Built with React, TypeScript, and Tailwind CSS, this application helps athletes keep track of their races, monitor their progress, and stay motivated with fun statistics and countdowns.

 ## Features

-- 🏃‍♂️ Track upcoming and completed races
+- 🏃‍♂️ Track upcoming and completed races (running and cycling)
 - 📊 View detailed race statistics and metrics
 - ⏰ Countdown timer for upcoming races
 - 📈 Monitor progress with fun facts and comparisons
 - 🎯 Track personal records and achievements
 - 📱 Responsive design for all devices
+- 🚴‍♂️ Support for multiple race types and terrains

 ## Tech Stack